 This is because the Schoodic District is managed to provide greater opportunities for solitude (Schoodic GMP, 2006).
 Events on the Schoodic Education and Research Center campus do not require a permit.
 For more information about hosting group events on the campus, please contact Schoodic Institute at 207-288-1337.

 Other activities may require permits if there is the potential for interference with visitor use, congestion of highly visited areas, or possible impacts on park resources.

 How to Apply for a Special Use Permit

 - Carefully read all special instructions listed on the application form.

-- A completed application must be accompanied by an application fee of $50 in the form of a cashier's check or money order made payable to the National Park Service.
+- A completed application must be accompanied by an application fee of $100 for filming or $75 for all other activities in the form of a cashier's check or money order made payable to the National Park Service.
 The application fee is non-refundable unless it is determined that your event does not require a Special Use Permit.